Iraqi panel finds Maliki, others responsible for fall of Mosul

 "Abadi's decision to refer military commanders to trial is a clear attempt to send a strong message to all other army officers that he will show zero tolerance with any future retreat in the fight against Daesh (Islamic State)," said Bahadli, a former army general.

-Yet in a sign of the opposition to Abadi's plans, lawmaker Talal al-Zobaie, who heads the committee referring corruption cases to the courts, said his motorcade was attacked with a bomb and gunfire on Saturday evening west of Baghdad, killing a bodyguard.
+Yet in a sign of the opposition to Abadi's plans, lawmaker Talal al-Zobaie, who heads the committee referring corruption cases to the courts, said his motorcade was attacked on Saturday evening near Abu Ghraib, about 25 km (15 miles) west of Baghdad.

+Zobaie said a bomb hit a vehicle carrying his bodyguards.
+Gunmen then fired on the convoy, killing a bodyguard and wounding three others.

 "It's understood I was targeted because I'm going after corrupt people," he told Reuters.
 "This vicious attack will never make me relent in pursuing my job in going after corruption cases."